 Upon first arriving at Vermilion’s treatment clinic in Lafayette, all patients are provided with a free, confidential level of care screening by one of our Assessment and Referral Specialists, which will then be reviewed by one of our psychiatrists who will recommend the most appropriate level of care.
 The staff at Vermilion Behavioral Health believes in the power of using rational emotive behavioral therapy (REBT) as the main approach to treatment.
 We have found that this therapeutic model is suited for treating both acute and short-term lengths of stay due to its effectiveness in working quickly by helping patients identify and dispute irrational beliefs and cognitive distortions.
 By implementing this REBT approach to treatment, the therapeutic interventions that are incorporated in our inpatient programming options include the following:

-Detoxification: For those adolescents and adults who come to us addicted to drugs or alcohol, we provide a fully-monitored medical detox rehab.
+Detoxification: For adults who come to us addicted to drugs or alcohol, we provide a fully-monitored medical detox rehab.
 As part of the 12-step model of recovery, we implement the idea of “rational recovery,” designed to provide patients with skills that can last a lifetime and prevent future problems with addiction.